Ernst Gräfenberg: Personal life

 Gräfenberg was born in Adelebsen near Göttingen, Germany, the son of Salomon Gräfenberg (1834–1918) and Minna Gräfenberg (née Eichenberg; 1845–1910).
 Ernst's father owned an iron wares business in Adelebsen and served as the head of the Jewish community there from 1868 to 1882, and as an Adelebsen community council member (Bürgervorsteher) from 1889 to 1893.
 In 1893 the family moved to Göttingen, where Ernst attended the municipal high school, or Gymnasium, later known as the Max-Planck-Gymnasium.

 Gräfenberg was briefly married to writer Rosie Waldeck.
 He died largely unnoticed on 28 October 1957 in New York City, but the Jewish weekly Aufbau published an obituary.
-He was buried on the Ferncliff Cemetery.
+He was buried in Ferncliff Cemetery.